iansmith/parigot/README.md

 # parigot
-parigot is an adjective in French that mean _parisien_.
+parigot is an adjective in French that mean _parisien_ or _of paris_.
 In english, one might use "NewYork-ish" in the same way.

 If you just have experience with microservices or RPC systems, and want to check out the basic info in the shortest possible time, check out [I know how this works](https://parigot.info/docs/knowhowitworks/)